Local connectivity of Julia sets of some rational maps with Siegel disks: Introduction

 \begin{mainthm} Suppose $f$ is a rational map with Siegel disks such that the Julia set $J(f)$ is connected, and moreover, the forward orbit of every critical point of $f$ satisfies one of the following: \begin{enumerate} \item It is finite; or \item It lies in an attracting basin; or \item It intersects the closure of a bounded type Siegel disk. \end{enumerate} Then $J(f)$ is locally connected. \end{mainthm}

-As an immediate application of the Main Theorem, the Julia sets of all cubic Siegel polynomials in the Zakeri's curves are locally connected \cite{Zak99}, and the Julia sets of quadratic polynomials with periodic bounded type Siegel disks are locally connected \cite{Pet98}.
-As another application of the Main Theorem, we conclude that if the cubic Newton map or McMullen map $z\mapsto z^n+\lambda/z^n$ with $n\geq 3$ has a bounded type Siegel disk, then the Julia sets are locally connected.
-For in this case their Julia sets are connected and their critical points lie either in attracting basins or on the boundaries of bounded type Siegel disks.
+As an immediate application of the Main Theorem, the Julia sets of all cubic Siegel polynomials in the Zakeri curve and in capture domains are locally connected, where the Zakeri curve is the collection of all cubic polynomials with both critical points on the boundary of a fixed Siegel disk of a given bounded type rotation number \cite{Zak99}.
+As another application of the Main Theorem, we conclude that if the cubic Newton map or the McMullen map $z\mapsto z^n+\lambda/z^n$ with $n\geqslant 3$ has a bounded type Siegel disk, then the Julia sets are locally connected.
+For in this case their Julia sets are connected and their critical points lie either in attracting basins or on the preimages of the boundaries of bounded type Siegel disks.
 This complements the results of \cite[Theorem 4]{Roe08} and \cite[Theorem 1.3]{QWY12}.

 For a rational map $f$ with degree at least two, let $\Crit(f)$ be the set of all critical points of $f$.
 The \textit{postcritical set} of $f$ is

 Let $\EC$, $\dist_{\EC}(\cdot,\cdot)$ and $\diam_{\EC}(\cdot)$ denote respectively the Riemann sphere, the distance and diameter with respect to the spherical metric.
 The following lemma is the key ingredient in the proof of the Main Theorem.